csoc-de/Shifts/README.md

 * **Interactions with the Nextcloud Calender app!** Easy integration into the existing Calender of Nextcloud.
 * **Manage and organize your Shifts System!** Customize your Shifts Model with different Shifttypes
 * **Separation of Users by different Nextcloud user Groups!** Divide your Workforce with different Skill-Levels
-* **Integration of existing Open-Source Software!** Using the great [Gantt-schedule-timeline-calendar](https://github.com/neuronetio/gantt-schedule-timeline-calendar) and many more libraries

 More to come: